StephenGunn/jovian/src/content/posts/making-an-interactive-obs-overlay-with-cloudflare-durable-objects-and-svelte.md

 keep everything consistent.
 The `Message` type defines all the possible data that can be sent over WebSockets or HTTP.

-I would suggest adding a brief introduction before showing the full component, such as:

 ## The Svelte App

 Now let's look at our main App component that handles both the UI display and WebSocket